KaterinaSinicka/Unity-game-project/README.md

 2. C#
 3. Visual Studio

-📜 License
+📜 License:
 This project is licensed under the MIT License.
 Feel free to use it for learning or as a base for your own project.

-💬Contact
+💬Contact:
-Created by Katerina Sinicka, Alina Krasnova, Aleksandrs Kapanskis Uploaded to github by: Katerina Sinicka
+Created by Katerina Sinicka, Alina Krasnova, Aleksandrs Kapanskis.
+Uploaded to github by: Katerina Sinicka
 Email: katerina.sinicka@gmail.com
 LinkedIn: www.linkedin.com/in/katerina-sinicka